Love It Or Level It?

 Is It Worth It?

-I have once or twice accompanied love struck buyers on a tour of such a house.
-I am, as always, full of optimism about the possibilities.
+We have from time to time accompanied love struck buyers on a tour of such houses.
+We are, as always, full of optimism about the possibilities.

 YES!
 This attic could be an amazing studio.